FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

 How does one pay a debt of gratitude?
-In this case, in the future, when the healer needs feathers for ceremonial dress in a ritual, he can order Jurema to collect feathers of color and type he needs during her next forage in the forest.
+In this case, in the future, when the healer needs feathers for ceremonial dress in a ritual, he can order Jurema to collect feathers of the colors and type he needs during her next forage in the forest.
 On the other hand, the healer would receive the cauldron from the potter without immediate payment.
 When the potter needs a mosquito repellent from the healer,